 - Global Political Economy (S_GPE), teaches you the relevant approaches, concepts and key issues in the field of Global Political Economy, which studies the dynamics and power relations at the intersection of (international) economics and politics.

-In case your previous education has no connection at all with the Masters’ programme, the Admissions Committee might refer you to the premaster's programme in Political Science.
+In some cases the Admissions Committee might refer you to the premaster's programme in Political Science or a certain selection of the courses.

 English language requirements

-To be admitted to the English-taught Political Science Master’s programme, students must meet the following results in the English language test (no older than 2 years):
+To be admitted to the English-taught Master’s programme, all students must meet the following results in the English language test (no older than 2 years):

 - IELTS score with a minimum of 7.0